mishapadidar/alpha_particle_opt/lab_notebook.md

 ## TODO:
-- finish QA, QH optimization
+- optimize QS from phase one to show that good sols exist
+  - test the particle losses
-  - post process results
+  - save QS results
-  - save data
+  - save phase one results
-- finish optimizing to 4 modes tmax=1e-4
+- optimize to 4 modes tmax=1e-4
-  - determine if we need to do phase one on mirror ratio constraints.
+  - use phase one starting points

 - set up tracing in vmec coords
   - finish writing the guiding center eqns